snowport/snowport.github.io/docs/index.md

 My passion lies in transforming complex datasets into actionable insights, enabling organizations to align growth with environmental stewardship.

-With hands-on experience designing scalable processes, resolving data inconsistencies, and uncovering critical trends, I excel in driving efficiency and optimizing outcomes in high-impact settings.
+With experience designing scalable processes, resolving data inconsistencies, and uncovering critical trends, I excel in driving efficiency and optimizing outcomes in high-impact settings.